apache/activemq-artemis/docs/user-manual/en/broker-plugins.md

 </configuration>
 ```

-The LoggingActiveMQServerPlugin logs information at Log Level `INFO`.
+Most events in the LoggingActiveMQServerPlugin follow a `beforeX` and `afterX` notification pattern e.g beforeCreateConsumer() and afterCreateConsumer().

+At Log Level `INFO`, the LoggingActiveMQServerPlugin logs an entry when an `afterX` notification occurs.
 By setting the Logger
+"org.apache.activemq.artemis.core.server.plugin.impl" to `DEBUG` Level, log entries are generated for both `beforeX` and `afterX` notifications.
-"org.apache.activemq.artemis.core.server.plugin.impl.LoggingActiveMQServerPlugin" to `DEBUG` more information for each
+Log Level `DEBUG` will also log more information for a notification when available.
-event will be logged.